 ADMH has long valued the power of peers to support fellow consumers and promote recovery.
-ADMH first established the position of peer support specialists in 1994 at Greil Hospital and later expanded the program to all state facilities.
+ADMH first established the position of peer support specialist in 1994 at Greil Hospital and later expanded the program to all state facilities.
 In 2008, provisions were made to expand peer support services to the community provider network.
 The movement toward peer services led to the credentialing requirements for the certification of peer specialists.
-In 2016, Substance Abuse peer programs and Mental Illness peer programs merged to create the new Office of Peer Programs which is staffed by peers.
-The office promotes recovery by coordinating the department’s support for peer operated programs, training and educational programs.
+In 2016, Substance Use peer programs and Mental Illness peer programs merged to create the new Office of Peer Programs which is staffed by peers.
+The office promotes recovery by coordinating the department’s support for peer-operated programs, training, and educational programs.

 Annual Alabama Institute for Recovery

 This annual conference is organized by the Office of Peer Programs with the assistance of Wings Across Alabama.
 Approximately 800 participants attend each year with more than 600 attendees awarded scholarships that would not be able to attend otherwise.
 This year marked the 25th anniversary of the conference.
 The conference is coordinated by peers and features speakers and workshops on topics and issues of interest to individuals with mental illness.
 Activities during the conference also include the presentation of the annual RESPECT awards, the annual Talent Show, a candlelight vigil, a watermelon social, and a dance.
 This three-day conference not only offers educational and inspirational tracks but promotes opportunities for true peer camaraderie and empowerment.
 Medical staff from state psychiatric facilities and community mental health centers volunteer every year to be part of the Crisis Response Team.
 Health screenings are offered to consumers in attendance.